 Face Recognition Prize Challenge

-The IARPA Janus Benchmark-B face challenge (IJB-B) defines eight challenges addressing verification, identification, detection, clustering and processing of crowded images.
-This is supported by a the IJB-B set of 67000 face images, 7000 face videos, and 10000 non-face images.
-Dataset Challenge Documentation CVPR Paper
+The IARPA Janus Benchmark-B face challenge (IJB-B) defines eight challenges addressing verification, identification, detection, clustering, and processing of crowded images.
+This is supported by the IJB-B set of 67000 face images, 7000 face videos, and 10000 non-face images.

 The Face Recognition Vendor Test is an ongoing evaluation of face recognition algorithms applied to large image databases sequestered at NIST.
 Algorithms may be submitted to NIST at any time, and results will be posted when ready, usually within two weeks.
 Homepage API